mvolkmann/blog/src/swift/swift-lang.md

 }

 let newSentence = sentence.replacing(digitsRE, with: "?")
-print(newSentence) // The Chiefs beat the Eagles ? to ?.
+print(newSentence) // The Chiefs defeated the Eagles ? to ?.

 let trimmedSentence = sentence.trimmingPrefix(prefixRE)
-print(trimmedSentence) // beat the Eagles 38 to 35.
+print(trimmedSentence) // defeated the Eagles 38 to 35.

 let family = "Mark, Tami, Amanda, and Jeremy" let names = family.split(separator: #/, and |, /#)